 You really do feel a million miles away from Sydney.

-Jamieson Park has toilets and picnic tables and is a good spot for a sit down to gaze over the tranquility of the lagoon.
+Jamieson Park has toilets and picnic tables and is a good spot for a sit down to gaze over the tranquillity of the lagoon.

 Jamieson Park to Berry Reserve

-From Jamieson Park the walk continues along a path next to the road for a short distance around Narrabeen Lake before turning into a long narrow parkland that is Berry Reserve.
+From Jamieson Park the walk continues along a path next to the road for a short distance around Narrabeen Lagoon before turning into a long narrow parkland that is Berry Reserve.

 If tummies are rumbling by the time you reach Berry Reserve, stop and take advantage of the wide variety of eateries which line the trail – the only spot on the trail where you can buy your lunch.

 Tip: if you get a takeaway and eat it at Berry Reserve, don’t feed the birds or they won’t leave you alone!

 If you have children with you who spot the playground at Berry Reserve but you’re keen to move on, then persuade them that a better playground awaits at the next picnic ground on this Narrabeen walk – Bilarong Reserve.

 Berry Reserve to Bilarong Reserve

 The path is good and runs alongside the lagoon, then goes up alongside the road to cross the bridge.
 The traffic can be busy and noisy here.
 An overwater boardwalk is being constructed to relocate people away from the road and provide a unique experience crossing over the lagoon.

 Follow the road to the left as it swings into Narrabeen Parkway.
 The Narrabeen Lagoon bush trail walk leaves the road and continues alongside the lagoon again as you enter Bilarong Reserve.

 Bilarong Reserve is a lovely open space with lovely grassy spaces for picnics and a delightful, huge playground.

 If you have children who like playgrounds, then this stop on the Narrabeen Lakes walk is a must.
 Read all about Bilarong playground here.

 Bilarong Reserve to Middle Creek

-The walk around Narrabeen Lake continues by hugging the foreshore back to Middle Creek, and includes a bridge and extensive boardwalk to protect the environmentally-sensitive foreshore here.
+The walk around Narrabeen Lagoon continues by hugging the foreshore back to Middle Creek, and includes a bridge and extensive boardwalk to protect the environmentally-sensitive foreshore here.